schmitty2535/ms-documentation/blog/2024-10-17-Search-for-3D-Printed-Organization-System.md

 ![SCR-20241017-nkna.png](./SCR-20241017-nkna.png)

 Before diving into why I chose MultiBoard, it's important to understand what each system offers:

-**Gridfinity** is a modular storage system that uses a grid-based approach initially created by [Zack Freedman] (https://zackfreedman.com/about/).
+**[Gridfinity](https://youtu.be/ra_9zU-mnl8?si=MqRmB6SB7ZLQrfsW)** is a modular storage system that uses a grid-based approach initially created by [Zack Freedman](https://zackfreedman.com/about/).
 The system is designed around a consistent grid size(42x42mm), allowing you to print various bins, trays, and holders that snap into place on a baseplate.
 It’s known for its simplicity, ease of use, and wide array of community-made designs.

-Multiboard, on the other hand, takes a similar approach but offers more flexibility in its layout.
+**[Multiboard](https://www.multiboard.io/)**, on the other hand, takes a similar approach but offers more flexibility in its layout.
 Instead of adhering strictly to a grid on a horizontal surfaces, Multiboard, like the name suggests, provides multiple parts of the same ecosystem to support horizontal and vertical surfaces.